nykie738/brainstormList/README.md

 Making a baseball grove from scratch <br>
 Making a stamp or some tool using a 3D printer <br>
 Making a camera stand for the potential "Might implement (code)"s <br>
+Make a device with 2 buttons (connect by usb or wireless to pc) <br>

 ## Some game ideas?
 Game utilizing sound inputs to solve in-game puzzles <br>